matiasconsiglio/project-4/README.md

 - The site was deployed to heroku.com using Code Institute's mock terminal for Heroku.
 For this it is needed to install Django and supporting libraries, create a new blank Django project and app, set the project to use cloudinary and PostgreSQL and deploy to heroku.

-1. In Git terminal: 'pip3 install 'django<4' gunicorn'
+1. In the Git terminal: 'pip3 install 'django<4' gunicorn'
-2. 'pip3 install dj_database_url psycopg2'command for database and conection of PostgreSQL
+2. 'pip3 install dj_database_url psycopg2' command for database and connection of PostgreSQL
 3. 'pip3 install dj3-cloudinary-storage' command for installing cloudinary for keeping photos online.
 4. 'pip3 freeze --local > requirements.txt' command needed for deployment in heroku.
-5. 'django-admin startproject subtevents .' command to create a neww django project with its name.
+5. 'django-admin startproject subtevents .' command to create a new django project with its name.
 6. 'python4 manage.py startapp events' for command creating the app.
 7. In subtevents, in settings.py, in installed apps add 'events'.
-8. 'python3 manage.py migrate' command for migrating changes and adding them to database.
+8. 'python3 manage.py migrate' command for migrating changes and adding them to the database.
-9. Deploying in heroku, create new app.
+9. Deploying in heroku, create a new app.
-10. In resources search for postgress to add database.
+10. In resources search for postgres to add a database.
 11. In settings reveal config vars.
 12. Copy string from DATABASE_URL
 13. In git at the same level as manage.py create env.py.